 Jane Haas is a central Florida based contemporary portrait photographer, specializing in branding, actor’s headshots, corporate and fashion photography.
 What follows is a handy guide for those who are investing in professional headshots, with a step by step on what to expect, addressing common issues seen in the studio every day.

-The studio does not keep wardrobe in house.
-Plan to bring lots of clothes, especially outfits that you love and feel good wearing.
+The studio keeps a limited wardrobe in house.
+But plan to bring lots of clothes, especially outfits that you love and feel good wearing.
 If you are uncomfortable, it will show on your face, so take some time choosing items that you look and feel great wearing.

 Solid colors are best, dark or light tones are both good.
 Shirts with jackets always work.
 Bring a few options.
 If you have specific colors that you know look good on you, bring items in those colors.